hms-dbmi/fairpath/README.md

 ## Usage
-* Stage 1: Representation Learning
-The first stage involves learning patch-level representations.
+* Stage 1: Representation Learning (Pre-training and feature extraction) The first stage involves learning patch-level representations.
     * `--datasetpath: Paths to the dataset files for each sensitive attribute and class combination.`
     * `--patchesdirectory: Paths to directories containing image patches.`